pachyderm/docs/content/latest/reference/helm-values/pachw.md

 Let's say you have 6 pipelines.
 One of these pipelines has a [parallelism spec](../../pipeline-spec/parallelism) value of 6, and the rest are 5 or fewer.

 > `6 * 6 * 1.5 = 54`

+### minReplica

+Workloads that constantly process storage and compaction tasks because they are committing rapidly may want to increase minReplicas to have instances on standby

+### nodeSelectors

+Workloads that utilize GPUs and other expensive resources may want to add a node selector to scope PachW instances to less expensive nodes.

 ## Values